timsama/botw-save-file-mapper/README.md

 ###### What's New
 I've gotten rid of all dependency on shell scripts, so you no longer need to be running Linux for this to work (yay!).
 In fact, I've switched to developing this entirely on Windows 10, using the Windows Linux Subsystem, which is actually pretty great.

+I've removed some dependencies that are no longer needed, which slims things down nicely.

+I've verified that the upgrade to 1.5 did not change the structure of the save file (thank Hylia), so everything should still work.

+###### Planned Upgrades
+- Add help menu
+- Add support for horse addition/editing/removal

+##### Upgrades that will hopefully be done sometime in 2019
+- Add an easy-to-use GUI

+###### Known Issues
+- Old man still hangs around the plateau after you've completed The Isolated Plateau
+- One-hit Obliterator remains in shrine after completing its mission
+- When importing from JSON, the first shield slot will sometimes have a durability of 1, despite the JSON having a different value